 - Day 2 / Dursey Island

-- Your first days walk starts on Dursey Island, a small remote island that is serviced by Ireland’s only working cable car.
+Your first days walk starts on Dursey Island, a small remote island that is serviced by Ireland’s only working cable car.
 The cable car carries six passengers or one cow at a time.
 Cows have priority over people here so don’t be upset if you have to wait your turn!
 Dursey Island is a wild-bird and whale sanctuary and is a beautiful haven of tranquillity and therefore a perfect start to your vacation.
-Distance: 10.5 km / 6 miles, Ascent: 260 m / 750 ft.

 - Day 3 / Beara Island & the Beara Way

-- We will take a short ferry ride to Beara Island.
-This is an enchanted place, thick with ancient myth with its many stone circles and standing stones.
+We will take a short ferry ride to Beara Island.
+This is an enchanted place, enriched with ancient myth with its many stone circles and standing stones.
 This island is also a haven for wildlife.
 Our walk follows the Beara Way along quiet country tracks offering stunning views in all directions that must be seen to be believed.
-Distance: 12 km / 7.5 miles, Ascent: 240 m / 720 ft.

 - Day 4 / Muckross House & Gardens

 Today, we depart the Beara Peninsula and County Cork, travelling over Healy’s Pass to the famous greenery and sing-song voices of County Kerry.
 In the early afternoon, we will visit Muckross House, Gardens and working farm situated amidst the beautiful scenery of Killarney National Park.
 The rest of the afternoon is left free for you to explore the town of Killarney, our base for the next two days.

 We will stay overnight in Killarney.